glotzerlab/spatula/docs/source/theory.rst

 .. math::
   \mathrm{BC}(G_1,G_2)= \left(\frac{2\sigma_1\sigma_2}{\sqrt{\sigma_1^2+\sigma_2^2}}\right)^{3/2} \exp{-\frac{\left|\vec{r}_1-\vec{r}_2\right|^2}{4\left(\sigma_1^2+\sigma_2^2\right)}}.

-The formula for the Bhattacharyya coefficient for oPGOP, we first do a coordinate transformation to spherical coordinates and then compute the overlap between two fisher
+Using the formula for the Bhattacharyya coefficient for oPGOP, we first do a coordinate transformation to spherical coordinates and then compute the overlap between two fisher
 distributions: